 The excessive use of medications can also result in overuse headaches.
-A review published in 2014 found that people who get migraines have a higher risk of medication overuse headaches.
+A

 Very rarely, a person may have permanent loss of sight following a retinal migraine.
 People who experience visual disturbances due to retinal migraines may need to visit an ophthalmologist to check for eye damage or other underlying problems.

 The main feature of a retinal migraine is a temporary loss or disturbance of vision in one eye.
 Attacks vary in frequency, but many people who experience them will have one every few months.

 The visual disturbance rarely lasts longer than an hour, but the subsequent headache can last from a few hours to a few days.